vinculum3141-ship-it/assigment-djehuty/docs/meta/STAKEHOLDER_COMMUNICATION_EMAIL.md

 ## Alternative: Very Formal/Academic Tone

-**Subject:** Design Assignment Submission: Architectural Baseline Clarification Required
+**Subject:** Presentation Assignment: Baseline Assumption Clarification for Faculty Statistics Presentation

 ---

 Dear [Title] [Last Name],

-I am writing to request clarification regarding the **architectural baseline assumption** for the faculty-level statistics design assignment prior to final submission.
+I am writing to request clarification regarding the **baseline assumption** for the faculty-level statistics presentation (10-15 minutes) prior to final preparation.

 ### Assignment Context

+The assignment deliverable is a **10-15 minute presentation** covering:
+1. Conceptual design of solution
+2. Technical approach (data model changes, algorithms, integration strategies)
+3. Handling of existing data and edge cases
+4. Advantages and potential limitations
+5. System strengths/weaknesses and how to address a specific weakness

 The assignment specification states: *"Institution-level statistics already exist within the 4TU.ResearchData repository.
 Your task is to design faculty-level statistics."*

-My understanding is that this is primarily a **design exercise** demonstrating architectural thinking and system design capability.

-### Architectural Discovery: Baseline Assumption Conflict
+### Discovery: Baseline Assumption Conflict

-During systematic analysis of the Djehuty codebase architecture, I identified a **conflict between the assignment statement and the codebase reality**:
+During systematic analysis of the Djehuty codebase to prepare the presentation, I identified a **conflict between the assignment statement and the codebase reality**:

 **Assignment Baseline:** "Institution-level statistics already exist"
 **Codebase Reality:** Institution-level statistics are **partially implemented**